Skip to content

 • R2 to R4

-1. The first packet generated by Strongswan is using source IP 192.168.1.2/24 (first interface, vtnet0), then consume on R3 the first NAT entry (R2, source port 4500 toward R6, destination port 4500)
+1. The first packet generated by strongSwan uses source IP 192.168.1.2/24 (the first interface, vtnet0), which consumes the first NAT entry on R3 (R2, source port 4500 toward R6, destination port 4500).

-On R6, the first interface it tried is vtnet4 (with IP 10.0.0.6/24) before vtnet6 (192.168.7.6/24), then there is no problem of “already an entry into the NAT table”.
+On R6, the first interface it tries is vtnet4 (with IP 10.0.0.6/24) before vtnet6 (192.168.7.6/24), so there is no "already an entry in the NAT table" problem.

 cat > /etc/ipfw.rules <<'EOF'